Single-loop Projection-free and Projected Gradient-based Algorithms for Nonconvex-concave Saddle Point Problems with Bilevel Structure: Analysis of the Proposed Methods

 Using Lemma \ref{lem:theta-gradxL-lip}-(II) we can show

 Considering the result in Lemma \ref{lem: ymu-lip} we have

 \end{proof} Next, in the subsequent lemmas, we establish the bound on the distance between the iterative solution $y_k$ and the optimal solution $y^*_\mu(x_k)$.
 Moreover, by deriving a bound on the consecutive iterates of $y_k$, we demonstrate that the error between them can be controlled using parameter $\gamma$. \begin{lemma} Suppose Assumptions \ref{assump:grad-xytheta-lip}, \ref{assump:g-conditions} hold.
-Considering that $\{(x_k,y_k)\}_{k\geq0}$ be the sequence generated by the Algorithm.
-Let $\sigma_k = \sigma\leq \frac{2}{L_{yy}^\Phi+2\mu}$.
+Let $\{(x_k,y_k)\}_{k\geq0}$ be the sequence generated by the Algorithm \ref{i-BRPD:OPF} or \ref{i-BRPD:FP} with $\sigma_k = \sigma\leq \frac{2}{L_{yy}^\Phi+2\mu}$.
 Then for any $k\geq0$,

 where $\rho_D\triangleq L_{yy}^\Phi/(L_{yy}^\Phi+2\mu)$.
 Moreover, when $L_{yy}^\Phi=0$, selecting $\sigma_k=\sigma=\frac{1}{\mu}$ and $y_0=\mathbf{0}$ we have that for any $k\geq 0$,

 \end{lemma} \begin{proof} From the optimality condition we have that $y^*_\mu(x) = \mathcal{P}_{\mathcal{Y}}\Big(y^*_\mu(x) + \sigma \nabla_y \mathcal{L}_\mu(x,y^*_\mu(x))\Big)$ for any $x\in \mathcal{X}$.
 Moreover, from the update of $y_k$ as $y_k = \mathcal P_\mathcal{Y}(y_{k-1} + \sigma G^y_{k-1})$ where $G^y_k\triangleq \nabla_y\Phi(x_k,\theta_k,y_k)-\mu(y_k - y_0)$ for any $k\geq 0$, and the non-expansivity of the projection operator, by adding and subtracting $\nabla_y \mathcal{L}_\mu(x_k,y_{k-1})$, we have